dudung/soal/_posts/fi1202/2021-02-17-electric-field-nc-solid-sphere.md

 [[1](#ref1)].

 ## theory
+Some prior knowledge are required to solve the problem.

 ### dot product of two unit vectors
 If we have two unit vector $\hat{a}$ and $\hat{b}$ then their dot products is